Gap Resistance from Electrolyte Flow Rate Solution

 Volume Flow Rate - (Measured in Cubic Meter per Second) - Volume Flow Rate is the volume of fluid that passes per unit of time.

-Ambient Air Temperature - (Measured in Kelvin) - Ambient Air Temperature is the temperature where the ramming process starts.
+Ambient Air Temperature - (Measured in Kelvin) - Ambient Air Temperature to the temperature of the air surrounding a particular object or area.

 Electric Current - (Measured in Ampere) - Electric current is the rate of flow of electric charge through a circuit, measured in amperes.